CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 ### Adding tabs

-One could also structure the App in diffent panels with simple functions.
+One could also structure the App in different panels with simple functions.
 ![From Shiny [https://www.rstudio.com/resources/cheatsheets/](Cheat Sheet)](/figure/source/2018-06-19-introduction-Shiny/tabs.png)

-Lets suppose that we want to explit the different outputs in different tabs with `tabsetPanel` at our main panel layout section.
+Lets suppose that we want to split the different outputs in different tabs with `tabsetPanel` at our main panel layout section.
 And lets also add a table printing the generate data set.

 {% highlight r %}